 Andrea Pitzer is a journalist who loves to unearth lost history.
 In addition to One Long Night: A Global History of Concentration Camps, she is the author of The Secret History of Vladimir Nabokov.

 Her writing has appeared many places in print and online, from Vox, Slate, and USA Today to Longreads, Lapham’s Quarterly, and McSweeney’s.
-She has also spoken on her work at the 92nd Street Y and Smithsonian Associates, as well as presenting on panels at the Modern Language Association (MLA), the International Journalism Festival, and the Association of Writers and Writing Programs (AWP).
+She has spoken on her work at the 92nd Street Y and Smithsonian Associates, as well as presenting on panels at the Modern Language Association (MLA), the International Journalism Festival, and the Association of Writers and Writing Programs (AWP).
 An editor-at-large with Zócalo Public Square, she has also lectured on history and narrative journalism in the U.S. and abroad.

 Events and ideas that were once common knowledge but have fallen from public memory fascinate her, as does humanity’s tendency not to learn from history.
 After archival research and reporting on four continents, she feels most at home in libraries.